srinis98/AlphaNumeric-Detection-DL/README.md

 The model reports an accuracy of 93%.
 ## Task 2
 The second model classifies the 47 alpha-numeric values considered.
 A simple CNN is used for this.
 The class-wise model report is included in the notebook. </br>
 The model can be used using the prediction notebook.
 The assumption is that the input is a column-major image vector.
+The dependencies for this notebook are the characters-digits-mapping mapping file and the model weights.